betadots/openvox-training/40_code-logic.md

 **Notice**: For directories Puppet promotes a mode default of `0644` to `0755`.

 * With Puppet 4 a block based version was introduced
+* Does not contribute to clarity
+* But only applies to the file block itself
+  * Nice to use when there are many resources of the same type to manage

 ```puppet
     file {